 If your baby pulls a face and refuses a certain food on a first attempt, it's more than likely they are surprised.
 This is a new experience, after all.
 Chances are your baby will forget and may respond differently next time they taste the same food.
 Perseverance is the key to this particular weaning issue.
 It can take eight to ten attempts for your baby to accept certain foods or tastes, so give them plenty of chances to try again.

-If everything else fails, go back to the basics for a few days – vegetables that have a mild
+If everything else fails, go back to the basics for a few days – vegetables that have a mild flavor, such as parsnips, sweet potato and carrots – or purée fruits to tempt their taste buds.

 Why doesn’t my baby like finger foods?